Pylons/pyramid/docs/narr/hybrid.rst

 Note that unlike the examples provided within :ref:`urldispatch_chapter`, the ``add_route`` configuration statement named previously does not pass a ``view`` argument.
-This is because a hybrid mode application relies on :term:`traversal` to do :term:`context finding` and :term:`view lookup` instead of invariably invoking a specific view callable named directly within the matched route's configuration.
+This is because a hybrid mode application relies on :term:`traversal` to do :term:`resource location` and :term:`view lookup` instead of invariably invoking a specific view callable named directly within the matched route's configuration.

 Because the pattern of the above route ends with ``*traverse``, when this route configuration is matched during a request, :app:`Pyramid` will attempt to use :term:`traversal` against the :term:`root` object implied by the :term:`root factory` that is implied by the route's configuration.
 Since no ``root_factory`` argument is explicitly specified for this route, this will either be the *global* root factory for the application, or the *default* root factory.
-Once :term:`traversal` has found a :term:`context`,
-:term:`view lookup` will be invoked in almost exactly the same way it would have been invoked in a "pure" traversal-based application.
+Once :term:`traversal` has found a :term:`context` resource, :term:`view lookup` will be invoked in almost exactly the same way it would have been invoked in a "pure" traversal-based application.

 Let's assume there is no *global* :term:`root factory` configured in this application.
 The *default* :term:`root factory` cannot be traversed: